KomaEc/crown/README.md

 ## Some hard TODOs on the implementation side
-1. In ownership analysis, if we have `p = null`, then the post value of `p` should be asserted to null
+- [x] In ownership analysis, if we have `p = null`, then the post value of `p` should be asserted to null
+- [ ] Prevent over-generalisation in inter-analysis (see BST insertion with signature generic to ownership)

 ## Usage
 This tool is now able to infer an approximate fat/thin signature for struct and function definitions.
 To test it on the 'buffer' benchmark, do